 The original publication can be found here: http://onlinelibrary.wiley.com/doi/10.1002/stem.1845/epdf

-At Riordan-McKenna Institute, Dr. McKenna performs a procedure for degenerative disc disease that is similar to the one described in the Stem Cell Journal study.
+At Riordan Medical Institute, our doctors perform a procedure for degenerative disc disease that is similar to the one described in the Stem Cell Journal study.

-However, Dr. McKenna augments the BMAC injections with *AlphaGEMS amniotic tissue product.
-AlphaGEMS is a pliable tissue allograft (transplant) derived from human placental amnion, which contains over 100 growth factors and functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
-The inclusion of AlphaGEMS adds a new dimension to the tissue repair process that was successfully tested in the cited study.
+However, we augment the BMAC injections with an amniotic tissue product developed by Dr. Riordan.
+It is a pliable tissue allograft (transplant) derived from human placental amnion, which contains over 100 growth factors and functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+The inclusion of this product adds a new dimension to the tissue repair process that was successfully tested in the cited study.

-“Since we perform lumbar disc injections with BMAC and AphaGEMS at RMI, we are encouraged to see an independent study published that shows the effectiveness of a similar procedure for patients suffering from discogenic lumbar back pain,” states Riordan-McKenna Institute Medical Director, Wade McKenna, DO.
+We perform lumbar disc injections with BMAC and amniotic tissue product at RMI and therefore, we are encouraged to see an independent study published in a peer-reviewed scientific journal that concludes that a similar procedure is effective for patients suffering from discogenic lumbar back pain.

-For more information about BMAC and AlphaGEMS treatment at RMI, please visit: http://www.rmiclinic.com/non-surgical-stem-cell-injections-joint-pain/stemnexa-protocol/
+For more information about treatment at RMI, CLICK HERE

 If you are suffering from degenerative disc disease and would like to be evaluated for treatment at RMI, the first step is to complete an online medical history.
 Once we receive it, our staff will contact you to answer general questions and to guide you through the rest of the evaluation process, which usually requires recent MRI images and an MRI report.